min2ha/ukwa-site/content/target/64113/index.en.md

   "subject": "Sport: Football"
 }

-# BFI: The forgotten history of women’s football

 An article on the British Film Institutes website about the proposed ban on women's football in 1921.